 The First 6 Weeks of Studying for the MCAT: Content

 For the content phase, I went through my Kaplan MCAT books and correlated the Kaplan chapters to their appropriate content category.
 I then started my spreadsheet.

 For each day, I listed the content area recommended by Shemmassian in one column, the MCAT Skill code in the next column, the corresponding Kaplan pages in the third column, and the page total in the fourth column.
 You can see an excerpt of what the spreadsheet looked like below:

 This is when I should emphasize that the 3-month MCAT schedule is a SKELETON.
-You can and should adjust it based on what makes the most sense for your lifestyle and your schedule.
+You can and should adjust it based on what makes the most sense for your lifestyle and your schedule and to avoid burnout.
 You’ll notice above that I studied on Christmas Day, but originally that was a 90-page day, so I swapped it out for a lighter load in order to spend most of the day with my family.
 Additionally, I went on a ski trip towards the end of these 6 weeks, so I moved around some rest days and put some 40-page days on those dates so that I could enjoy the trip with relatively little interruption.
 I didn’t hesitate to adjust the schedule when needed.

 Even with this flexibility, this spreadsheet was incredibly grounding for me.
 I knew exactly what pages I needed to take notes on that day.
 I knew the MCAT Skills I should’ve covered up to the point, and I could tell if I was getting off schedule.